 Similarly, if you sell your car to someone, you must transfer the existing vehicle insurance policy from your name to the new owner of the car.
-If you dont, you may be held liable to pay for the third party accidental liabilities caused by the car’s new owner as you are still the policyholder of the sold car’s policy.
+If you dont, you may be held liable to pay for the third-party accidental liabilities caused by the cars new owner, as you are still the policyholder of the sold cars policy.

-For every claim-free policy year, you earn a No Claim Bonus that helps you to earn a discount on your car insurance renewal premium.
-When you sell off your car, you need to get the earned NCB transferred so that a premium discount can be availed on the renewal of the new car policy.
+For every claim-free policy year, you earn a No Claim Bonus that helps you earn a discount on your car insurance renewal premium.
+When you sell your car, you need to get the earned NCB transferred to your new car so that a discount can be availed on the renewal premium of the new car policy.

-You May Also Read: Check Used Car Valuation Online
+You May Also Read: Used Car Insurance

 To transfer the existing car insurance from one person to another, you need to raise a transfer request with the motor insurance provider.
 Along with a transfer fee, the following documents are required to be submitted for car insurance transfer: